-- 1 The tool uses positioning logic to move to the starting point - 2 The control determines the starting point automatically based on the prepositioning and the programmed contour - 3 The control moves to the first plunging depth.
+- 3 The control moves to the first plunging depth.
 The plunging depth and the sequence for machining the contours depend on the plunging strategy Q575.
-Depending on the definition in Cycle 271 OCM CONTOUR DATA, parameter Q569 OPEN BOUNDARY, the control plunges as follows: - Q569 = 0 or 2: The tool plunges into the material in a helical or reciprocating movement.
+Depending on the definition in Cycle 271 OCM CONTOUR DATA, parameter Q569 - OPEN BOUNDARY, the control plunges as follows: - Q569 = 0 or 2: The tool plunges into the material in a helical or reciprocating movement.
 The finishing allowance for the side is taken into account.

-Further information: "Plunging behavior with Q569 = 0 or 2", Page 327 - Q569 = 1: The tool plunges vertically outside the open boundary to the first plunging depth - 4 After reaching the first plunging depth, the tool mills the contour in an outward or inward direction (depending on Q569) at the programmed milling feed rate Q207 - 5 In the next step, the tool is moved to the next plunging depth and repeats the roughing procedure until the programmed contour is completely machined - 6 Finally, the tool retracts in the tool axis to the clearance height - 7 If there are more contours, the control will repeat the machining process.
-The control then moves to the contour whose starting point is positioned nearest to the current tool position (depending on the infeed strategy Q575).
+Further information: "Plunging behavior with Q569 = 0 or 2", Page 336

+- Q569 = 1: The tool plunges vertically outside the open boundary to the first plunging depth - 4 After reaching the first plunging depth, the tool mills the contour in an outward or inward direction (depending on Q569) at the programmed milling feed rate Q207 - 5 In the next step, the tool is moved to the next plunging depth and repeats the roughing procedure until the programmed contour is completely machined - 6 Finally, the tool retracts in the tool axis to the clearance height - 7 If there are more contours, the control will repeat the machining process.
+The control then moves to the contour whose starting point is positioned nearest to the current tool position (depending on the infeed strategy Q575) - 8 Finally, the tool moves to Q200 SET-UP CLEARANCE at Q253 F PRE-POSITIONING and then to Q260 CLEARANCE HEIGHT at FMAX